DynamicCodeSearch/SLACC/README.md

 > sh scripts/codejam/python/download.sh
 ```
 ##### For `Example`
 * The repository already contains the java and python files in `projects/src/main/java/Example` and `projects/src/main/python/Example` respectively.
+Modify it and rerun SLACC for observing differnet clusters.

 ### 2. Initializing SLACC
 Next up we initialize SLACC for a dataset.
 This phase reinitializes the database and clears all the old metadata.
 To run this, execute